 Compared to regular ecobricks, Ocean Ecobricks are more wasteful, fragile, and much less elegant than regular Ecobricks.
 Most likely, the plastics inside will be dirty and messy.
-They are not suited for making modules or lego-- only for earth and ecobrick constructions.
+They are not ideal for making milstein modules or lego – mainly for earth and ecobrick constructions.
 Nonetheless, Ocean Ecobricks remain cradle to cradle.

-Ocean Ecobricks are therefore ideal only in the circumstances of shore line communities that are overloaded with plastic.
+Ocean Ecobricks are therefore ideal for communities near ocean, lake or river shores that are overloaded with plastic.

 Ecobricks keep plastic & C02 out of the biosphere.
 Ecobricks raise ecological consciousness.
 And more!